 The halva layer is then very quick: simply mix the two ingredients, halva and tahini, with a wooden spoon and spread evenly over the cooled shortbread layer.

-- Place the sugar and water in a small pan and heat the mixture on low.
+- Place the sugar and water in a small pan and heat the mixture over low heat.

-- Stir it all up every now and then.
+- Stir the whole thing every now and then.
 When the sugar has dissolved, increase the heat to medium-high and bring the mixture to a boil, maintaining the heat until the color is a deep golden brown.

-- Then remove the pan from the heat and add the cream and butter.
-Be careful when doing this as the hot sugar mixture may splatter.
-Give the mixture a good stir again and once the butter has melted you can add the tahini and salt as well.
-Stir well again, then you can put the tahini caramel on the halva layer of your shortbead and spread it evenly.
+- Then take the pan off the heat and add the cream and butter.
+Be careful as the hot sugar mixture may splatter.
+Stir the mixture well again and as soon as the butter has melted, add the tahini and salt.
+Stir well again, then you can add the tahini caramel to the halva layer of your shortbread and distribute it evenly.

-- Before you cut the shortbread into small slices, you should definitely let it rest in the fridge for at least 4 hours.
-The absolute highlight is when you sprinkle a little extra salt over the shortbread before serving!
+- Before you cut the shortbread into small pieces, you should definitely let it rest in the refrigerator for at least 4 hours.
+The absolute highlight is if you sprinkle a little extra salt over the shortbread before serving!

-This recipe is also from the highly recommended book "Sweet" by Yotam Ottolenghi and the dessert expert Helen Goh.
+This recipe also comes from the highly recommended book "Sweet" by Yotam Ottolenghi and the dessert expert Helen Goh.

 For those who don't like Great Britain: A bit of shortbread history

 Today you can find shortbread in probably every supermarket in Scotland and England.
-And even in Germany you don't have to bake it yourself, you can easily buy it in many shops.
-Of course, the baked version from this recipe tops every supermarket shortbread. ;)
+And in Germany you don't have to bake it yourself, you can easily buy it in many shops.
+Of course, the baked version from this recipe tops any supermarket shortbread. ;)

 What is Halva/Tahini and where can I buy these ingredients?